Cookbooks

 -

-The only pressure-cooker cookbook I know of that takes the appliance
+The first pressure-cooker cookbook I know of to take the appliance

 out of the '50's.
 Risotto in six minutes of pressure, no stirring,